numba/numba/docs/source/user/parallel.rst

 Since this idiom of saving and restoring is so common, Numba provides the :func:`parallel_chunksize` with clause context-manager to simplify the idiom.
-As shown below, this with clause can be invoked from both standard Python and within Numba jitted functions.
+As shown below, this with clause can be invoked from both standard Python and within Numba JIT compiled functions.
 As with other Numba context-managers, be aware that returns and raises are not supported from within a context managed block that is part of a Numba jitted function.